Using the Style Manager

 This option makes it possible to export styles to an external style sheet (CSS).
 This can be useful to export/import styles to another project.

 To apply a style to the selected text, simply select one of the previously created styles from the style menu.

 Most standard HTML objects (like the Marquee, Editbox, TextArea, Combobox, Buttons) do have a Style tab in their properties.
 The predefined style will overwrite the object's standard style settings, so you can no longer change those.

 - Not all style attributes apply to all objects!
 For example margins and padding are currently ignored by most Web Builder objects.
 These attributes where only added to fix browser incompatibility issues for header styles.

 · Header styles (H1, H2 ...) can only be applied to text.

 By default the Line Spacing option in Styles only affects the line spacing in the workspace.
 In previous versions of WWB this option forced the option 'Include <div> with position' for the text object.
 However this resulted in 'dirty' and non-responsive code.
 Since WB11 the option 'Include <div> with position' will not longer be forced.
 Now you will have to decide what output code you want to be generated.

-Enable 'Include <div> with position' in the text properties (to get the same result like in previous versions).
+Enable 'Include <div> with position' in the text properties (to get the same result as in previous versions).